Made in Memphis Entertainment

 Made in Memphis Entertainment (MIME) is an entertainment group launched in April 2015 by original Stax Records songwriter David Porter (CEO) and Tony D. Alexander (President and Managing Director).
 Both were named to Billboard’s prestigious Indie Power Players list in 2021.
 In 2022, MIME was named the first-ever winner of the Agent of Change Award at the Music Business Association's inaugural Bizzy Awards.

-MIME’s family of companies includes 4U Recording, a pair of recording studios in downtown Memphis and Atlanta; Beatroot Music, an independent music distributor, and Beatroot Africa; Heavy Hitters Music, a film, TV, and ad sync company with an all-female creative team; MIME Publishing, which handles Porter's songwriting catalog and young producers in hip-hop and R&B; and MIME Records, an independent record label.
+MIME’s family of companies includes 4U Recording, a pair of recording studios in downtown Memphis, TN and Atlanta; Beatroot Music, an independent music distributor, and Beatroot Africa; Heavy Hitters Music, a film, TV, and ad sync company with an all-female creative team; MIME Publishing, which handles Porter's songwriting catalog and young producers in hip-hop and R&B; and MIME Records, an independent record label.

 Mission

 MIME’s goal is to “act local, think global” by establishing a network of recording, A&R, distribution, and artist development businesses, all working together to discover artists in their hometowns and give them global reach.
-This infrastructure is already in place in Memphis, and MIME recently opened a new studio space in Atlanta, allowing them to replicate the model in the city.
+This infrastructure is already in place in Memphis, and in 2021 MIME opened a new studio space in Atlanta, allowing them to replicate the model in the city.
 MIME artists will be able to use the facilities in every city.